Published:

 View detailed response

-Only if you act professionally as a financial intermediary – that is, if you provide payment services yourself and accept third-party funds.
-If you use a split-payment model via a licensed PSP, that PSP assumes the role of the financial intermediary.
+Only if you act as a financial intermediary on a professional basis – i.e. if you provide payment services yourself and accept third-party funds.
+If you use a split payment model via a licensed PSP, they assume the role of the financial intermediary.

 View detailed response